Doctor of Philosophy candidate

 Relevant and open-minded

 There have been many highlights throughout his studies, Richard says.

 “AUT has provided me with a social, professional and encouraging academic environment.
 My lecturers are extremely generous in imparting their knowledge and expertise.
 The papers aren’t limited to the theoretical aspects of the subject, but they enable us to go out into field and apply what we’ve learnt through projects.

 “I’ve also been able to achieve the goals I set myself when I joined AUT.
 I had the chance to teach tutorials for a tourism paper, I served as a research assistant and I got to present my research at the New Zealand Tourism and Hospitality Research Conference.
 These experiences are so valuable and helped me get employment as a researcher and consultant when I returned to the Philippines after my master’s degree.

-“I’ve enjoyed my studies at AUT from the beginning to the end, and that’s why I’m returning for more,” says Richard who is now enrolled in a Doctor of Philosophy, focusing on how social tourism can maximise the benefits and mitigate the negative consequences of tourism for host communities and their residents.
+“I’ve enjoyed my studies at AUT from the beginning to the end, and that’s why I’ve returned for more,” says Richard who is now enrolled in a Doctor of Philosophy.